 - Which posts performed the best and truly struck a chord?

 - Which posts did not get any kind of traction?

 Why Do You Need a Content Audit?

 A content audit is usually carried out for two reasons:

-As British-American author and inspirational speaker Simon Sinek so eloquently put it, “Start with why”.
-A content audit is a time-consuming and cumbersome process, so it’s important to clearly define its objectives before you dive into it.
+A content audit is time-consuming and cumbersome, so it’s important to clearly define its objectives before diving into it.
 The first step is aligning all the stakeholders with top-level business goals.
 Some of them can be:

 - Identify web pages having a high potential to come on the first page of Google search results.